When you can play Hogwarts Legacy on Playstation, Xbox, PC and Switch

-Hogwarts Legacy release date: When you can play the Harry Potter game on Switch, Xbox, PS5 and PC
+Hogwarts Legacy release date: here’s when you can play the Harry Potter game on Switch, Xbox, PS5 and PC

 Players will be able to explore the school of witchcraft and wizardry at their leisure